-- 11.5.
+- 12.5.
 Allegations against members of staff should be brought immediately to the attention of the Head Teacher (or the Chair of Governors and the Head of Education).
 If the allegation is against the Head Teacher, then the Chair of Governors must be informed who in turn must immediately inform the Head of Education.
 For ease of reference this person will be known as the 'Case Manager'.
-(If the allegations against a member of staff are reported to the Designated Safeguarding Lead, then the Head Teacher must immediately be informed.) - 11.6.
-The Head Teacher (or Chair of Governors in the case of a Head Teacher) as the Case Manager, has overall responsibility for any safeguarding allegation. - 11.7.
+(If the allegations against a member of staff are reported to the Designated Safeguarding Lead, then the Head Teacher must immediately be informed.) - 12.6.
+The Head Teacher (or Chair of Governors in the case of a Head Teacher) as the Case Manager, has overall responsibility for any safeguarding allegation. - 12.7.
 In the first instance the Case Manager should immediately discuss the allegation with the Local Authority Education Safeguarding Officer within Education who will also support the school with how to adhere to the Welsh Government guidance listed above.
-The Local Authority Education Safeguarding Officer should be informed of all allegations that come to a school's attention and appear to meet the criteria set out above so they can consult with the Local Authority Designated Officer/LADO within Children's Services and the police, as appropriate. - 11.8.
-Governing Bodies are responsible for dealing with staff disciplinary matters in all maintained schools and should refer to Welsh Government Guidance: Circular No: 002/2020 Disciplinary and Dismissal Procedures for School Staff and the Safeguarding Children in Education: handling allegations of abuse against teachers and other staff.
+The Local Authority Education Safeguarding Officer should be informed of all allegations that come to a school's attention and appear to meet the criteria set out above so they can consult with the Local Authority Designated Officer/LADO within Children's Services and the police, as appropriate. - 12.8.
+Governing Bodies are responsible for dealing with staff disciplinary matters in all maintained schools and should refer to Welsh Government Guidance: Circular No: 002/2020 - Disciplinary and Dismissal Procedures for School Staff and the Safeguarding Children in Education: handling allegations of abuse against teachers and other staff.

-12. Safer Recruitment
+13. Safer Recruitment

-12.1.
+13.1.
 The school will adhere to the Welsh Government Circular: 158/2015 Keeping Learners Safe/Chapter 5.
 All members of staff, volunteers and governors will be required to hold an up to date Disclosure and Barring Service (DBS) disclosure certificate.
 The school will maintain a record of all staff DBS disclosure dates and ensure that renewals are timely.
+(HR manage this but they can provide information/updates at any time when requested by school.)

-- 12.2.
-A written log of all daily supply staff, volunteers and contractors will be kept clearly listing where the DBS disclosure is available or a risk assessment will be formulated in lieu of an available DBS disclosure. - 12.3.
-The Head Teacher retains responsibility for ensuring that all persons attending the school site are appropriately risk assessed in circumstances where DBS disclosures are unavailable. - 12.4.
-The school will also adhere to DCC safer recruitment practice with regard to receiving and checking references of people prior to appointment, person specifications, candidate information packs, job descriptions, interviews, and induction training. - 12.5.
+- 13.2.
+A written log of all daily supply staff, volunteers and contractors will be kept clearly listing where the DBS disclosure is available or a risk assessment will be formulated in lieu of an available DBS disclosure.
+(We receive booking forms from the supply agency with this information.) - 13.3.
+The Head Teacher retains responsibility for ensuring that all persons attending the school site are appropriately risk assessed in circumstances where DBS disclosures are unavailable. - 13.4.
+The school will also adhere to DCC safer recruitment practice with regard to receiving and checking references of people prior to appointment, person specifications, candidate information packs, job descriptions, interviews, and induction training. - 13.5.
 The school will adhere to the Local Authority Recruitment Procedures and the Welsh Government Safer Recruitment Guidance.

-13. School Site Security
+14. School Site Security